Tatum Paxley: Multiple storylines (2023–2025)

 On the May 28 episode of NXT, Paxley took on Michin to qualify for a spot in the six-woman ladder match to crown the inaugural NXT Women's North American Champion at NXT Battleground, where she lost.
 In July, Paxley formed a short-lived alliance with Wendy Choo, who turned on Paxley at Week 2 of NXT: The Great American Bash on August 6 after Paxley failed to defeat NXT Women's North American Champion Kelani Jordan for the title.
-On the September 3 episode of NXT, Paxley defeated TNA's Rosemary, who had aligned with Choo.
+On the September 3 episode of NXT, Paxley defeated Rosemary, a wrestler signed to Total Nonstop Action Wrestling (TNA) who had aligned with Choo.
 After the match, Paxley was attacked by Choo and Rosemary.
 Lyra Valkyria returned to NXT to save Paxley and the pair reunited, turning Paxley face once more.
 On the October 22 episode of NXT, after losing a match against Jaida Parker, Paxley was stuffed into a loading box by Choo.
 At NXT Halloween Havoc on October 27, Paxley spun the Spin the Wheel, Make the Deal wheel, and the first ever women's casket match in WWE was scheduled between herself and Choo, which was won by Paxley two days later to end their feud.

-On the November 26 episode of NXT, Paxley challenged Fallon Henley for the NXT Women's North American Championship but failed to win the title.
-After the match, she was attacked by Henley and her Fatal Influence stablemates Jacy Jayne and Jazmyn Nyx.
-Paxley was then saved by a returning Gigi Dolin and formed an alliance with her.
+On the November 26 episode of NXT, Paxley challenged Henley for the NXT Women's North American Championship but failed to win the title.
+After the match, she was attacked by Henley and her Fatal Influence stablemates (Jayne and Nyx).
+Paxley was then saved by a returning Dolin and formed an alliance with her.
 On the following week, Paxley and Dolin lost to Jayne and Nyx in a tag team match.
 After the match, Shotzi saved the pair from a beatdown by Fatal Influence.
 The two teams would face off at NXT: New Year's Evil on January 7, 2025, where Paxley, Dolin and Shotzi emerged victorious.
-At the NXT Stand & Deliver pre-show on April 19, Paxley and Dolin won a fatal four-way tag team elimination match to become the #1 contenders for the WWE Women's Tag Team Championship but failed to defeat Liv Morgan and Raquel Rodriguez for the titles on the April 22 episode of NXT.
-The alliance of Paxley, Dolin and Shotzi effectively ended in May when Dolin was released from her WWE contract and Shotzi departed the company upon the expiry of her contract.
+At the NXT Stand & Deliver pre-show on April 19, Paxley and Dolin won a fatal four-way tag team elimination match to become the No. 1 contenders for the WWE Women's Tag Team Championship; they failed to defeat Liv Morgan and Raquel Rodriguez for the titles on the April 22 episode of NXT.
+The alliance of Paxley, Dolin and Shotzi effectively ended in May when the latter two were among a wave of mass WWE departures, with Dolin being released and Shotzi's contract expiring.